 Students also listen to one another, build on one another’s ideas, seek clarification, and explore disagreements respectfully.
 Through this, they learn to be fair and open minded, intellectually co-operative and mutually respectful.
 Along the way they develop a good sense of self, the ability to work with others, the ability to solve novel problems, a social conscience, the ability to make reasoned judgements, and the confidence to change their mind when faced with good reasons.

 By doing Philosophy, students are learning to think.
 Not what to think, but how to think.

 PI began at Hillbrook in 2013 for interested teachers and became a novel way for teachers and the first cohort of Year 7s to engage with each other.

-By the time our 2015 Yr 7 cohort finish Yr 10 they will have had four years of weekly PI sessions.
-As they enter Years 11 and 12 they will have the opportunity to undertake an elective, ‘Philosophy and Reason’, which will be counted towards their exit grades.
-By this time all students at Hillbrook will be doing PI.
+Philosophical Inquiry is a compulsory subject for Years 7 to 10 and Years 11 and 12 will have the opportunity to undertake an elective, ‘Philosophy and Reason’, which will be counted towards their exit grades.

 Want to know more about Philosophical Inquiry for students?

 Dr Laura D’Olimpio is a lecturer in Philosophy and Ethics at The University of Notre Dame Australia and has written an article in the online journal The Conversation which is well worth reading.